-In this article a few of the basics of what is required for a secure connection and what are types of attack are prevented.
+This article covers a few of the basics, that are required for a secure connection and what types of attacks could be prevented using them.
 These are only a few of many other security measures.

 End-to-end encryption between the server and the client using public-key cryptography.